andreaamasio/On-Screen-Calculator/README.md

 # On-Screen-Calculator
-Built with HTML,CSS and Javascript
+Built with HTML,CSS and Javascript.